opws/opws-dataset/README.md

 ## Where you would use this

-On sites or in browser eextensions that deal with user accounts across sites.
+On sites or in browser extensions that deal with user accounts across sites.
 For instance, this was originally curated as a component of [blot.pw](http://blot.pw).

 ## Further info